Quick Answer:

 Not all groomers are equally experienced with every breed.
 Here's what to look for when choosing a groomer for your Labrador Retriever:

-- Check if they have appropriate-sized tubs for large dogs
+- Ensure they have properly sized tubs and tables for large dogs (65–80+ lbs)

-- Ask about their drying process for thick coats
+- Ask about their high-velocity drying process — proper blow-drying is essential for removing loose undercoat

 For more tips, see our Signs of a Good Dog Groomer guide.